seehuhn/go-pdf/examples/pdf-inspect/README.md

 of the current object:

 - For dictionaries, the selector is interpreted as a dictionary key.
-  The selector can optionally be prefixed with a slash `/`.
+  The key name can optionally be prefixed with a slash `/`.
   The new current object is the corresponding value in the dictionary.

 - As a special case, if the current object is the root of the page tree,